 Yes.
 Insurance companies in New Hampshire can review your credit history and adjust your rate based on what they find in it.

 You may qualify for discounts from various insurance companies when buying or renewing an auto insurance policy.
 One of these is a discount for safe driving and generally requires an accident-free period of several years.
-Ask about available discounts when shopping around for coverage, as these can add up to a significant savings on your monthly premium.
+Ask about available discounts when shopping around for coverage, as these can add up to significant savings on your monthly premium.
 Some common discounts available in New Hampshire include:

 - Low Annual Mileage